andrew/ultimate-awesome/README.md

 - [awesome-ui-guides](https://github.com/willyp713/awesome-ui-guides) - A list of UI design guides.
 - [awesome-baas](https://github.com/wonderfan/awesome-baas) - Curated list of blockchain as a service.
 - [awesome-kan](https://github.com/xatta-trone/awesome-kan) - A curated collection of KAN (Kolmogorov-Arnold Network) resources—libraries, projects, tutorials, papers, and more—for researchers and developers in the field.
-- [awesome-qc](https://github.com/xatta-trone/awesome-qc) - A curated collection of QC (Quantum Computing) resources—libraries, projects, tutorials, papers, and more—for researchers and developers in the field.
 - [awesome-tdl](https://github.com/xatta-trone/awesome-tdl) - A curated collection of TDL (Tabular Deep Learning) resources—libraries, projects, tutorials, papers, and more—for researchers and developers in the field.
 - [awesome-linux-links](https://github.com/xellor-dev/awesome-linux-links) - A curated collection of essential links and resources for Linux users, from official documentation to community tools and tutorials.
 - [xhlf-awesome](https://github.com/XinHuaLuFang/xhlf-awesome) - 日常收集.